 Anya’s areas of focus are working with those who are experiencing anxiety, depression, trauma, as well as attachment and grief related issues.
 Anya works with clients of all ages.

-Lauryn Tobias, LPC
+Lauryn Tobias, PLPC

 Lauryn graduated from Harding University with an Educational Specialist Degree as well as her Master's Degree in Clinical Mental Health Counseling.
 For the past two years, Lauryn has spent her time working alongside young adults struggling with anxiety, depression, and trauma.
 Lauryn is passionate about assisting her clients in meeting their goals and finding more peace and success in their life.